ushita37/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# What's your favorite restaurant in japan?

 # List of place
-- mamemame saisai
+- NAIST cafeteria
-- Gusto
+- Saizeriya